hellohaptik/docs_haptik/bot-configuration/webhooks.md

 If the webhook call is unsuccessful even after the last attempt then it will be dropped and we will automatically disable the webhook.

 After which new requests will be queued for a max duration of `60 minutes`.
-Once the webhook is enabled by the client, we will attempt to deliver the request.
+Once the webhook is enabled by you, we will attempt to deliver the request.

 You can visit the Haptik Dashboard or use the [REST API](#enable-webhook-via-rest-api) to activate the webhook, If disabled.